GuiBDBello/GuiBDBello/README.md

 ### <div align="center">Hi there 👋 I'm Guilherme, a software developer.</div>

-- 🔭 I’m currently working at Weecode

-- 🌱 I’m currently learning Spring Framework, ReactJS and Game Development (mainly Unity)

-- ❓ Ask me about anything related to Java, Javascript or Game Development

-- ⚡ Fun fact: I have some games published, check it out my profile at [itch.io](https://kampari.itch.io/)
+- ⚡ I also like to create games, and I have some of them published.
+Check it out my profile at [itch.io](https://kampari.itch.io/)

 <br/>